Nazemrap/Frontend_Mentor.io/README.md

 ### What I learned

 How to use github, i think i passed more time to understand how to upload and especially make a live site due to a problem in the deploying.
-I figured out that in the css they was one ";"missing. </br>
+I figured out that in the css there was one ";"missing. </br>
 By using "root" you HAVE to name your html "index" </br>
 with just that two change it passed from full red to full green.